AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Domain name management/DeleteCdnDomain.md

 Deletes an accelerated domain name from Alibaba Cloud Content Delivery Network \(CDN\).

-**When you call this operation, note that:**
+**Note:**

 -   We recommend that you add an A record for the domain name in the system of your DNS service provider before you delete the domain name from Alibaba Cloud CDN.
 Otherwise, the domain name may become inaccessible.
 Proceed with caution.
 -   After you successfully call the DeleteCdnDomain operation, all records of the deleted domain name are removed.
-If you need to only disable the domain name, we recommend that you can call the StopCdnDomain operation.
+If you need to only disable the domain name, we recommend that you call the StopCdnDomain operation.
 -   The maximum number of times that each user can call this operation per second is 10.

 ## Debugging